SEND Information Report

 We offer the following opportunities, in addition to the normal reporting arrangements,

 to parents/ carers, children and young people to discuss progress, to plan and review support, specific approaches and/or programmes.
-Mrs Hussey is available on a Monday and Tuesday morning, and all day Wednesday.
+Mrs Jackson is available on a Tuesday afternoon, and all day Wednesday, Thursday and Friday.
 She is very happy to meet with parents/carers to discuss support and answer any questions.

-*Mrs Hussey (SENCo) may meet with you to discuss how to support your child.
+*Mrs Jackson (SENCo) may meet with you to discuss how to support your child.
 This may follow on from when a child has been assessed.

-*Your class teacher/Key stage leader may meet with you to discuss a child’s behavioural/emotional needs.
+*Your class teacher/SENCo may meet with you to discuss a child’s behavioural/emotional needs.

 *Throughout the term additional meetings with outside agencies may be held as appropriate for the individual’s needs.